Beckhoff-USA-Community/AutoDeployPCviaScript-main/Script/ReadMe_FirstTimeUseInstructions.txt

 Download and copy chromium to: (https://www.chromium.org/getting-involved/download-chromium/) HINT: the correct download is just a bunch of raw files, not an installer.
 *\Script\ProgramsToBeInstalled\chrome-win\

+Copy any Beckhoff supplements that need to be installed to folder.
+Note, 3rd party installers may also work in this folder.
+*\Script\ProgramsToBeInstalled\supplements\

 Step2:
 Copy your TwinCAT boot folder from a working system to *\Script\MachineDefaultVarient\TwinCATBootFolder Copy your TwinCAT HMI boot folder from a working system to *\Script\MachineDefaultVarient\TcHmiProject